Create a RAG Application

 To understand how RAG works, let's consider an example.
 Imagine you want to create a chatbot that can answer questions about the internal documentation of the product your company sells.
 Imagine this documentation is hosted in a website, just like this documentation.
 It can be extensive, consisting of multiple files.
 To handle this large amount of text, it can be divided into smaller pieces called chunks.
 These chunks can be split in various ways, such as by paragraph, by page, or by the semantic meaning of the text.
 Each chunk can then be transformed into a single document and stored in a database.

-- Generate embeddings of our question.
+- Generate embeddings from the question.

 - Search the database for documents with embeddings that are similar in meaning to the embeddings of the question.